FarronF/limerick-council-meetings/meetings/2025/03/10-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 17th February 2025.md

 an individual basis by a waste advisor.
 A number of coffee outlets in Limerick have decided

 independently to move to reusables in support of sustainability.
-This initiative is supported--- 13
+This initiative is supported
+---
+13

 by the ongoing distribution to the public of reusable coffee cups by Limerick City and County